My Meal Plans

 Restaurant Meals:

-I don't always eat at home, so I can't always eat cleanly.
-When I eat out at a restaurant, I'll mostly opt for a healthier option - something low-carb that isn't deep fried or charred, and has no sweetened glaze or sauce, with a good number of vegetables, and a plain salad with no dressing.
+I don't always eat at home, so I can't always control what's in my food or how it is prepared.
+When I eat out at a restaurant, I'll mostly go for the healthier options - something low-carb that isn't deep fried or charred, and that has no sweetened glaze or sauce, with a good number of vegetables, and a plain salad with no dressing.

 Things like: